 Liabilities are recognised when there is an obligation at the balance sheet date as a result of a past event, it is probable that a transfer of economic benefit will be required in settlement, and the amount of the settlement can be estimated reliably.
 Liabilities are recognised at the amount that the Academy Trust anticipates it will pay to settle the debt or the amount it has received as advanced payments for the goods of services it must provide.

 Leased assets

-Rentals payable under operating leases are charged against income on a straight line basis over the period of the lease.
+Rentals under operating leases are charged on a straight line basis over the lease term.